What’s the problem?

 CORE and our partner organisations, including Corruption Watch, Amnesty International and Global Witness, are calling on the government to overhaul the corporate liability regime to enable prosecutors to go after large firms accused of involvement in global corruption and human rights abuses.

-We are supporting amendments to a Bill in parliament, the Criminal Finances Bill, which would introduce a ‘failure to prevent economic crime’ offence.
-This offence would put the onus on companies to prove that they have the right procedures in place to prevent a multitude of white collar crimes including false accounting, money laundering and fraud.
+We supported amendments to a recent Bill in parliament, the Criminal Finances Bill, calling for the introduction of a ‘failure to prevent economic crime’ offence.
+This offence would put the onus on companies to prove they have the right procedures in place to prevent a multitude of white collar crimes – including false accounting, money laundering and fraud.

 Driving long term change

-We would like to see the ‘failure to prevent’ model extended so that British companies can held responsible for other serious crimes.
+We would like to see the ‘failure to prevent’ model extended so that British companies can held responsible for serious crimes.
 The government has already acknowledged that the corporate liability regime is not fit for purpose in the 21st century.

 Under current laws, prosecutors must prove that senior board level executives intended misconduct to occur.
 This is known as the ‘directing mind’ test.
 According to the Law Commission this test makes it ‘impossibly difficult’ to prosecute large firms.
 For instance, no charges were brought against News Group Newspapers in the phone hacking scandal and G4S for the death of detainee on a deportation flight because prosecutors did not have the necessary evidence to meet this test.

 Replacing the directing mind test with a requirement on companies to show that they had procedures in place to prevent misconduct and abuses occurring would make it much easier to hold them to account, including for environmental devastation, modern slavery and other human rights abuses linked to their international operations.

 For too long reckless and rogue companies have been let off the hook.
 We are calling on the UK government to honour its commitment to getting tough on irresponsible business through bold reform.